 Aside from the savings, there are museum activities specially suggested for junior engineers ages 3-5.
 There are also no school groups scheduled before 12pm on Pre-K Mornings to ensure that the youngest visitors have a relatively quiet experience (very quiet, in my experience).
 Pre-K Mornings also make a wonderful homeschool field trip for older kids.

 And the exhibits: are all hands-on, toddler proof, and a lot of fun!
 My son’s favorite has consistently been the K’NEX building station, where you can design a vehicle and then time it on a racetrack.
 My older girls love to navigate the Sensor Maze – can they make it through without tripping the sensors?
 Next door, in Studio Remix, the girls can activate the beat by bouncing around on sensors built into the furniture.
 My toddler has been effortlessly happy building ice palaces in the corner of foam blocks and belting out “Let It Go” to her heart’s content.
 Other exhibits play with gears and pulleys – imagine my 3-year-old’s surprise when she could lift her mom clear off the floor with a little aid from a pulley and some elbow grease!
-Don’t forget about the tinkering they can do in the Design Lab.
+Don’t forget about the tinkering they can do in the Experience Gallery.
 And, The Works has just recently added this amazing K’NEX contraption that had my kids absolutely mesmerized.

 Get a taste of it in the following video: